 Odda at the southernmost part of Sørfjorden, a branch of the Hardangerfjord, is the place to travel to if you plan to do the Trolltunga Hike.
 From Odda, you drive to Skjeggedal which is the starting point of the hike.

 As one of the most spectacular cliffs in Norway, Trolltunga has during a short time gone from being an unknown place to become one of Norway´s most famous tourist attractions.

 This is a relatively long and hard hike.
 You start at Skjeggedal at the east side of Sørfjorden in Hardanger, north east of Odda.
-The hike to Trolltunga and return takes around 10 to 12 hours, and is 14 kilometres each way.
-The ascent from the start of the hike to Trolltunga is 800 metres.
+The hike to Trolltunga and return takes around 10 to 12 hours, and is 14 kilometers each way.
+The ascent from the start of the hike to Trolltunga is 800 meters.

-You can save 1 to 1.5 hours hike and 400 metres ascent by joining the Shuttle Bus between Skjeggedal and Mågelitopp where the trail starts.
+You can save 1 to 1.5 hours hike and 400 meters ascent by joining the Shuttle Bus between Skjeggedal and Mågelitopp where the trail starts.
 We recommend you to book seat in advance.

 Remember that the weather change quickly in the Norwegian mountains, so bring good clothes and hiking shoes.
 And have enough food and water in your rucksack.
 Read about the Norwegian Mountain Code prior to hiking in the Norwegian mountains.